Mantsali/hello-world/README.md

-# hello-world
+# Hello Humanoids
-Noob approach to GITHUB

-I am developer looking to show case my skills
+Am I still a NoobU on GITHUB?